domapic/domapic-base/README.md

 ## What is Domapic?
 ___

 Domapic is the name of a system that controls and automatizes services based in an standarized API.
-This package contains the Controller Server for Domapic services and plugins:
+This package contains the Controller Server for Domapic systems:

 >	**_One Server to rule them all, One Server to find them,_**
 >